shibakoichiro/personal-website/content/home/biography.md

 subtitle = ""
 +++

-I am a Research Fellow in the [Department of Epidemiology](https://www.hsph.harvard.edu/epidemiology/) and [Department of Social and Behavioral Sciences](https://www.hsph.harvard.edu/social-and-behavioral-sciences/) at [Harvard T.H.
+I am a Post-doctoral Research Fellow in the [Department of Epidemiology](https://www.hsph.harvard.edu/epidemiology/) and [Department of Social and Behavioral Sciences](https://www.hsph.harvard.edu/social-and-behavioral-sciences/) at [Harvard T.H.
 Chan School of Public Health](https://www.hsph.harvard.edu/).
 I am also affiliated with the [Human Flourishing Program at Harvard's Institute for Quantitative Social Science](https://hfh.fas.harvard.edu/).

 My research focuses on application of epidemiologic and social science methods for rigorous causal inference to studies of social determinants of health.